tanjazlender/MicrobiomePrime/README.md

 - Definitions

 ## Installation
 MicrobiomePrime is intended to be run in a x86-64 Linux OS (tested on Ubuntu).
-The best way to start is to create a conda environment with all the necessary dependencies using the provided environment.yml file:
+The best way to start is to create a conda environment with all the necessary dependencies using the provided environment.yml file in the requirements folder:
 ```
 conda env create -f environment.yml
 ```